-- Why it works: A positive action while they are in the crate with the door closed means positive conditioning.
-Also keeping the time span short reduces anxiety and shows your pet that being inside their crate is no big deal!
+- Why it works: A positive action, while they are in the crate with the door closed, means positive conditioning.
+Also, keeping the time span short reduces anxiety and shows your pet that being inside their crate is no big deal!

-- Why it works: This allows you to have some separation from your dog, but allows them to see & hear you while you are home.
-Doing this in small spurts reinforces that it’s not a big deal to be inside their crate.
-Once they are doing well inside their crate, start leaving the house for quick errands!
+- Why it works: This allows you to have some separation from your dog, but will enable them to see & hear you while you are home.
+Doing this in small spurts reinforces that being inside their crate is not a big deal.
+Once they do well inside their box, leave the house for quick errands!

-- Start with the crate in your room and gradually move it closer to the door until they are in a different room.
+Start with the crate in your room and gradually move it closer to the door until they are in a different room.

-- Bonus: This also helps with dogs that struggle with separation anxiety!
+Bonus: This also helps with dogs that struggle with separation anxiety!

-Start with these tricks and you'll be on your way to having a calmer pet when it's time to move!
+Start with these tricks, and you'll be on your way to having a calmer pet when it's time to move!